JoshuaMarkle/domjudge-aws-instructions/README.md

 This is basically all from the docs and works by itself.

+> [!NOTE]
-*Note: the php version will probably change in the future.
-Change to your version*
+> The php version will probably change in the future.
+You are going to have to change to your version

-*Note: the ln and a2enmod might require sudo in front*
+> [!CAUTION]
+> If you receieve a Permissions Error (probably for ln or a2enmod), add a `sudo` to the beginning of the command.

 ```
 ln -s ~/domjudge/domserver/etc/apache.conf /etc/apache2/conf-available/domjudge.conf